 When Bob Morrison had to tuck tail and run from his lawsuit (it’s called a SLAPP suit – Google it) . . . because the doctor had been telling the truth all along . . .
 Bob Morrison and Steven Eblin and Randolph Hospital’s lawyers swindled the Pediatrician out of a fair and equitable settlement . . . a settlement that accurately reflected the damage done to her life and career . . . a settlement that might have brought her home/restored her practice and her dream.
 They did it by boldly lying about the confidentiality of public records in discovery responses – and withholding them from the Court.
 Now, most ordinary folk would call that subterfuge and deception.
 But in Bob’s mind, the end (saving the hospital money) justifying the means (cheating the doctor – defrauding the taxpayer – and betraying the public trust).
 And Bob Morrison’s oh-so-noble friends – sitting on boards and in local government let him get away with it (to this day, many of them still pretend that they were not involved or didn’t know what was going on).
-Ultimately, so did the Court.
+Ultimately, so did the Court - in what was clearly a fixed game - elevating a local prosecutor's "discretion" over the spirit and intent of Federal programs - and the law.
 I BEGGED Garland Yates to refer the case out for the proper investigation it never got.
 But the intent and spirit of the law did not matter – it was all buried by local law enforcement - and our District Attorney’s “discretion” . . . lifting Bob Morrison above the law’s grasp.

 That same winking and nodding . . . that same “discretion” . . . kept the DA’s brother from being arrested and prosecuted for stealing political signs last year.
 Lady Justice has had her blindfold off and her skirts up in Asheboro for a long time.
 So it’s kinda hard to take Bob’s lectures now on everyone being equal under the law.